Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 - you are now responsible for the budget :)

 #### Fika information
-- Facebook Events - Fridays for next CodeHub: clear information on press going -> sign on fika table!
+- Facebook Events - Fridays for next CodeHub: clear information on press going -> sign on fika table!?

-?

 ### Marketing & Social Media Team
+- new updated Kodkollektivet logo --> font needs to be defined --> ASKING JOHN
+- post in board: team for corporate design
+- we need corporate identity
+- finding a slogan: Post in board channel!
+#### CodeHub Poster
+- short descripton of CodeHub --> checking our poster
+- two catchy questions
 - Hoodies - questions to the board
-- Career Day Technology
-?

 ### INFRASTRUCTURE
 - Thanks, Ryan!
 - Server login to main responsibles
-?

 ### Kalmar link
 ?

 ### Account management
+- sending Tomas the budget report
+- always writing on back of receipt what the purpose was for
+- always giving receitp
 ?